William Worrall

-William Edwin Worrall (1877-1940) was a Staffordshire-born designer of fabric, pottery, glass and stoneware.
+William Edwin Worrall was a Staffordshire-born designer of fabric, pottery, glass and stoneware.
 He was the brother of the watercolour painter Thomas Frederick Worrall and shared similar artistic ability.

 Early life

 William Edwin Worrall was the middle of three sons born to blacksmith Thomas Worrall senior and Susannah Worrall, in Wednesbury, Staffordshire.
-The family moved to Church, near Accrington in Lancashire and after leaving school, William became a cotton print designer.
+The family moved to Church, near Accrington, Lancashire. after leaving school, William became a cotton print designer.
 Whereas his elder brother, Thomas, became a blacksmith and painted watercolours as a side interest, William made creativity his paid employment.

 Later life

 The 1891 census shows Worrall living with his mother and siblings in Church, Lancashire, working as an office boy in a cotton mill.
 By 1901 he was still working in the mill but was a designer of cotton prints, probably for F. Steiner & Company.
 Pattern books from Steiner in the collection of the Victoria and Albert Museum indicate the sort of designs that he created.
 Worrall later moved to Cheshire, still designing fabric prints.
-The England and Wales Register for 1939 shows that during the First World War, Worrall worked in the Ministry of Munitions, but nothing of his work there is known.
+The England and Wales Register for 1939 shows that during the World War I, Worrall worked in the Ministry of Munitions, but nothing of his work there is known.
 Information about his life during the early 1920s is similarly lacking, but by 1928 he was teaching pottery at the Chalice Well Crafts Guild in Glastonbury, Somerset, which had been founded in 1912 by Alice Buckton.
 By 1932 Worrall was the chief craftsman there.
 Worrall was living at that time in the nearby newly built house, 'Stone Down', along with historical writer, Thomas N. Wild and his wife.